skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 	--mass="69.72307 74.92160" --mass-variances="1.97127e-04 0.00000e+00" -o "iso.nat.a"
 ```

-This example is somewhat contrived, as (a) the atomic masses used are the Phono3py defaults, so do not need to be set, and (b) the natural isotopic mass variance can be set automatically using the `--isotope` tag:
+This example is purely for illustrative purposes, because (a) the atomic masses used are the Phono3py defaults, so do not actually need to be set in this case, and (b) the natural isotopic mass variance can be set automatically using the `--isotope` tag:

 ```
 $ phono3py --dim="2 2 2" --dim-fc2="3 3 3" --pa="0 1/2 1/2  1/2 0 1/2  1/2 1/2 0" \